During a pandemic-driven city-wide shutdown, a calendar of “events” needs to be something different.

 and is further associated with

 Aside from the dangers of the virus itself, piles of people & venues have lost their source(s) of income since COVID-19 hit the city.
-Given how many of us have already been paying rent by the skin of our teeth, deal with chronic illness, don’t have a full-time employer to provide paid leave, etc.––keeping NYC’s creative communities intact will require direct government intervention, ideally in the provision of health care & the freezing of rent, mortgage, & utility payments.
-But we can’t make decrees about those systemic changes… So this site gathers & provides resources at the level of individuals & communities.
+Given how many of us have already been paying rent by the skin of our teeth, deal with chronic illness, don’t have a full-time employer to provide paid leave, etc., keeping NYC’s creative communities intact will require direct government intervention, ideally in the provision of health care & the freezing of rent, mortgage, & utility payments.
+That said, I personally can’t make decrees about those systemic changes… So this site gathers & provides resources at the level of individuals & communities.

-That said, the site’s primary investment is in specific communities, most members of which are based here, so other features will stay more narrowly focused.
+That said, the site’s primary investment is in specific communities, most members of which are based here.
 The Bandcamp Roundup is largely local experimental musicians, with case-by-case exceptions; please only submit Bandcamp links for recordings featuring NYC-based musicians.
-The list will be updated on a rolling basis, & not all links will be included or remain up indefinitely––there are too many to list them all!––but you can also post your music in this forum thread (or a new topic).
+Releases will be rotated in & out of the main roundup page; a full list (minus embedded players) is available here.

 [ON HOLD cuz WORLD]

 In the works is a directory for freelance work (remote teaching, mixing / mastering / production, grant-writing, etc.), & artists offering remote freelance services should be currently or recently based in NYC.
 Those who have chosen or been forced to move in the wake of COVID-19 will be included, but the goal is to keep people financially afloat in hopes that there’s something of a community left here when the worst is over.